 Samudra Centre has a small residential facility close to Buxton town centre located at 47 High Street.
 There are frequent rail and bus links to Manchester (city and airport), Derby, and Sheffield.

 OUR RESIDENT TEACHER

 Gen Kelsang Sangye

 Gen Kelsang Sangye originally came to Tara Centre, Buxton in 1991 and ordained as a Buddhist monk the following year.
 He is a close disciple of Geshe Kelsang Gyatso.
-He has over 20 years teaching experience including the USA, London and Europe.
+He has 26 years experience as an ordained teacher in the UK, USA and Europe.
 His encouraging and uplifting teachings show us how to integrate Buddha's teaching to make our lives happy and meaningful.

 Sangye is our Residential Teacher where he teaches Foundation Programme and General Programme classes in Glossop on Tuesday evenings, Whaley Bridge on Wednesday evenings and in Buxton on Sunday evenings and Wednesday mornings.